Published on September 11, 2018

 Customer service is not supposed to be reactionary.
 According to Gannett CMO Andy Yost, “2018 will be the year of servicing consumer needs before they even arise.
 Brands leveraging the right data and analytics to deliver impactful customer experiences will rise to the top.”
 If you didn’t get that memo until now, don’t worry.
 You still have time to build the kind of support that anticipate customers’ needs rather than reacts to them.
-Here are five essential things customer expect from their customer service interactions—and what you can do to make sure they’re satisfied.
+Here are five essential things customers expect from their customer service interactions—and what you can do to make sure they’re satisfied..

 5. Customers want to be heard

 When customers reach out to your business, it’s because they want to be heard.
 Whether they have a question regarding a process, are curious about a product, or are unhappy with an experience they had, it is extremely important that your team takes the time to listen to what your customer is telling you.
 While you may think you already know what they’re talking about, interrupting your customer in the middle of their explanation isn’t only rude, but it can lead to mix-ups and more problems down the line.
 Additionally, by assuming you already know what your customer is talking about, or by not adequately listening to the details of a customer’s situation, you’re setting yourself up for failure.
 When agents lack vital context of a situation, the quality of your customer support naturally degrades, leading to more time wasted in resolution and unhappy customers.